nwutils/nw-vue-cli-example/README.md

 # **IMPORTANT NOTE ABOUT BUILDS!!!**

 They take a long time.
-If you do `npm run build` expect it to take 10-15 minutes.
+If you do `npm run build` expect it to take 10-30 minutes (depending on amount of dependencies in the dist and your CPU/internet).
 This can be adjusted by changing the build params in the `package.json`.
 The more platforms and build types, the longer it takes.

 ## Automated quality enforcment